Conditions and diseases

 Atopic eczema usually develops during childhood, but can start at any age.
 It occurs in 8 to 20% of children and is often the first predictor of a later allergy.

-Atopy is a hereditary trait in which children are born with dry skin.
+Atopy is a hereditary trait.
+Children are born with dry skin 'by nature'.
 They are genetically predestined to develop eczema.
-This often is recurring in families.
+This occurs often within families.
 The real cause is a bad 'cement' in the skin.
-The skin layers are made up of cells that have been 'fused' together.
-In atopy, the cement is of poor quality and the skin has a poor barrier: it is dry, chapped and easily becomes spontaneously irritated.
+The skin layers are made up of cells that are 'fused' together.
+In atopy, the cement is of poor quality.
+The skin then has a poor barrier: it is dry, chapped and easily becomes spontaneously irritated.

 Symptoms

-Atopic eczema affects the entire body, especially the cheeks, scalp and on the outside of the arms and legs.
+In babies, atopic eczema occurs all over their body.
+It mainly affects the cheeks, scalp and the outside of the arms and legs.
 Later, you will see it mainly in the folds of the arms and legs and the wrists.
-Even in adulthood, it can still be extensive, in the folds and on the eyelids.
+Even in adulthood, eczema can still be extensive: in the folds and on the eyelids.

 Diagnosis and treatment